All-female krewe embraces self-expression through sweet dance moves

 “You don't have to have, necessarily, any formal dancing or training experience,” Newsom said.
 “Dance is a great way to express yourself, so we all have a different look.”

-The Beign Yays hold annual additions because of its rising popularity in the city.
+The Beign Yays hold annual auditions because of its rising popularity in the city.

 “Right now, we're a group of about 50,” Newsom said.
 “We audition for the few spots that we have.”